Q I am unsure about joining the race team or the club team. What is the difference?

 Q How do you get one of those sweet kits?

-A You have to be on the team to race in our kits; however, when you join, we get great deals as a team with our kit manufacturer.
-Once you’re on the team, we have a kit try on usually in November.
-We do multiple kit orders throughout the year (usually one in Nov./Dec, and if enough interest, one in February and mid-summer), but this is the one time that you can try everything on before you place your order.
+A You have to be on the race or club team to wear and race in our kit.
+We do multiple kit orders throughout the year (usually one in Nov./Dec, and if enough interest, one in February and mid-summer).

 Additional info about ordering our kits:

 - You set up an online account to order.
 This link is emailed out to the team.

 - You will have a limited time to place your order.
 (5-10 days).

 - As a reminder, every person needs to order at the very minimum one kit.
 We advise ordering more if you don’t like to do laundry every day.